 Students must take the modules below

-Choose modules from List A/List B or Central options (at the relevant FHEQ level for your academic year of study) to the value of 30 credits
+Choose modules from Year 2 - List A or Central options (at the relevant FHEQ level for your academic year of study) to the value of 30 credits.

 Students must take the modules below

-Choose a module(s) from List A (at the relevant FHEQ level for your academic year of study) below to the value of 30 credits.
+Choose a module(s) from Year 4 - List A to the value of 30 credits.

-Choose modules from List A/List B or Central options below to the value of 30 credits
+Choose modules from Year 4 - List A/List B or Central options to the value of 30 credits.

-Year 2/Year 3 - List A Guided option modules
+Year 2 - List A Guided option modules

 FHEQ Level 5